-Calgary vs Edmonton Oilers
+Calgary vs Edmonton Oilers (By: Sors)

 Calgary continues its three-game home stand Tuesday night against the Edmonton Oilers.Although they lost eight of their last twelve games (4-6-2 32/39), the Flames remain in contention for a playoff spot in the Western Conference, where Calgary sits in 11th place, two points behind eighth-placed Colorado Avalanche.The Flames have totaled just 11 goals in their last seven games (1.57 per game), but today they'll face Cam Talbot (25-26-2 with a 3.03 GAA and .906 SV%), who is enduring the worst season of his five-year career.

 In the matter of fact, Talbot is coming off two solid outings, as the 30-year-old netminder stopped 30 of the 31 shots he faced in the Oilers' 2-1 shootout win over the Islanders on March 8, before allowing one goal on 33 shots in Saturday's 4-1 home victory against the Minnesota Wild.On the other hand, he's posted a 3.40 goals-against and .906 save percentage in his previous five starts and is 9-13-1 with a 3.01 GAA and .903 SV% in twenty-five road contests.